nimblecss/project/philosophy.markdown

 5. Really lean HTML and CSS - we avoid bloat as much as possible.

 What follows is a logical layout of how the framework works.

-## Styling "interactions" between HTML elements

-### Container relationships

-Basically, all HTML elements' relationships can be defined as:
-1. parent-child relationships
-2. sibling relationships

-#### 1. Parent-child relationships

-Here are the parent-child relationships:
-1. Relatively positioned parent, absolutely positioned children
-2. to be improved...

-#### 2. Sibling relationships

-Here are the sibling relationships:
-1. inline ("span-like")
-2. block ("div-like")

-We've divided the framework's styling as follows:
-1. `x-` is x-axis "positioning"
-2. `y-` is y-axis "positioning"